FMTools/FeatureIDE-wiki/FeatureIDE-Developer/Development-process-in-general/Guidelines-and-Conventions/Source-Format-Conventions.md

 2. Edit the imported convention with the "Edit.." button
 3. Activate the format for all FeatureIDE plug-ins: Project>Properties select FeatureIDE Convnetions in the drop down menu

+To format you source files use the auto format: Menu > Source > Format (Ctrl + Shift + F)

+**If you change the conventions apply it to all FeatureIDE plug-ins and save it to the Conventions.xml.**